cyruslook/Data-Analytics/README.md

 # Data Analytics Works (By Cyrus Look)
 ### Project reports and programming scripts to demonstrate my analytics capabilities

-1. Web Scraping of Yelp with Data Visualization - Automatically extracted data on 250 local restaurants from Yelp and visualized comparisons using Python and MongoDB
+1. Web Scraping of Yelp with Data Visualization - Extracted data on 250 local restaurants from Yelp by conducting web scraping in Python and stored the clean data into a MongoDB database for performing data visualization

-2. Visualizing NBA Stats - Employed Tableau to visually represent NBA performance statistics for 30 NBA teams and explore the financial relationship between NBA players and teams by utilizing multiple datasets from Excel
+2. Visualizing NBA Stats - Visualized salaries expenses and performance statistics of 30 NBA teams through utilizing Tableau Prep, Tableau Desktop, and multiple datasets from Microsoft Excel

-3. Examination of Loan Approval Possibility - Conducted a thorough examination of loan approval possibility for each observation in an Excel loan dataset by utilizing data cleaning, significance tests, regression analysis, and model analysis in R
+3. Examination of Loan Approval Possibility - Performed an examination of personal loan approval possibility in a Microsoft Excel loan dataset by processing data cleaning, significance tests, regression analysis, and model analysis in R

 4. Can Living Sustainably Bring You Happiness? - Conducted an extensive study of sustainable behavioral trends in Vietnam, exploring their correlation with happiness pathways and orientations through descriptive and inferential analysis in R